 Less than a week later, the story was retracted and Fox News issued a statement in its place saying the piece “was not initially subjected to the high degree of editorial scrutiny we require for all our reporting” and had “since been removed.”

 In a popular version of the never substantiated story, Rich provided WikiLeaks with a tranche of damaging DNC emails and was subsequently gunned down to keep quiet.
-The particulars never quite made sense–either logically or in evidentiary terms–but the smoke generated by the false claims were of a piece with the far-right’s understanding of how the world apparently works.
+The particulars never quite made sense–either logically or in evidentiary terms–but the smoke generated by the claims were of a piece with the far-right’s understanding of how the world apparently works.

 Following that egg-faced retraction, multiple interested parties filed a series of lawsuits, counter-claims and cross-claims–one of which was a high-profile legal battle before the U.S. District Court for the Southern District of New York naming Fox News as a defendant.
 A separate–though factually related–lawsuit was filed in the U.S. District Court for the District of Columbia by Aaron Rich.